Hike the Routeburn Track on your Flying Kiwi Tour

 - Toilet gear: toothbrush, soap, toilet paper, small towel

 - First aid kit: insect repellent, sunscreen, blister kits, pain relief, assorted bandages

-- Survival kit: survival blanket, whistle, paper, pencil, high energy snack food
+- Survival kit: a survival blanket, whistle, paper, pencil, high-energy snack food

 - Drink bottle: 1-2 litres water capacity